pc-dok/N4K-Github-GCP-Bastion-Instance/README.md

 - In your repo go to - Settings - new Secret - TF_API_TOKEN - copy the secret from the TF Cloud - User Token.
 If not already created, then as described above - under settings-developer settings - personal access tokens - tokens - create a new Github API token - for the terraform cloud login - GITHUB_OWNER and GITHUB_SECRET

+To do on your DNS Provider:

+ - Create a A Record for your Domain what you take in the Guacamole Install Script - so that your Server is later than available over the Web

 ```
 My variables: